microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanager.md

 - https://github.com/microsoft/PowerToys/issues/3981

 ### Scan code
 Certain applications (such as Windows Terminal) may filter out key events which are set to scan code 0.
 Even though the `KEYEVENTF_SCANCODE` flag is not set, the `wScan` field is still sent, which defaults to 0.
 To avoid this issue we use the `MapVirtualKey` API to find the scan code from the virtual key code.
-Code can be found [here](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Helpers.cpp#L196-L198).
+Code can be found in [`SetKeyEvent`](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Helpers.cpp#L196-L198).

 ## Special Scenarios
 Since we are using low level keyboard hooks and not actual OS level input handling certain scenarios with input require workarounds as do they not interact well with the OS input logic directly.
 These are covered in the sub-sections below.